HomeCompaniesArchon

 Sam Jung, Founder

-CTO of Archon.
-Previously advised the U.S. AI Safety Institute at Ai2, edited international law to protect open source development at the UN, and shaped tech policy in 10+ states with the Paragon Fellowship.
-Studied for a MS in CS & BA in Politics at Penn.
+CPO of Archon.
+Previously advised the U.S. AI Safety Institute, and worked on open source development at the UN.
+Studied for a MS in CS & BA in Politics at UPenn.

 Sam Jung